 You can take either of the aforementioned approaches.

-Which are the most important magisterial documents on the Sacrifice of the Mass?
 Session 22 of the Council of Trent cannot be underestimated.
 It was not the first time that the Church had mentioned the Sacrifice of the Mass.
 The liturgy had certainly done so.
 However, Trent offers a very clear and biblical exposition of the doctrine.

 All the major Catholic theological schools of the time were present at Trent with a fairly large contingent.
 However, early on a decision was made not to use too much scholastic language.
-So the Doctrine and Canons on the Most Holy Sacrifice of the Massis written in a biblical mode.
+So the Doctrine and Canons on the Most Holy Sacrifice of the Mass is written in a biblical mode.
 This was partly for apologetical reasons.
 There was a need to address Protestant critiques and show that the Sacrifice of the Mass is a biblical doctrine.
 The decree also avoids taking sides in the disputes that were going on within the Church.
 That was probably prudent at the time.

 Trent had mentioned the Sacrifice of the Mass offhand in one way or another: in the initial creed and its treatment of the sacraments and the Eucharist.
 However, its dogmatic teaching on the Sacrifice of the Mass has become an ubiquitous source on the subject.